mosip/release-script/release/gh_release/README.md

 ## Purpose

-This workflow automates the process of creating GitHub releases by applying tags to your repositories through the GitHub API.
-It allows for the generation of both regular releases and pre-releases.It takes inputs dynamically from a CSV file.
-The workflow can be triggered based on your specific release criteria.
+This workflow automates creating GitHub releases by applying tags to your repositories through the GitHub API.
+It supports both regular and pre-releases, with dynamic input taken from a CSV file.
+The workflow can be triggered based on specific release criteria.

 ## Inputs
 * Execute [workflow for mosip github release](https://github.com/mosip/release-script/actions/workflows/gh-release.yaml) workflow with following inputs: